 25th Avenue Grade Separation Project

-We are committed to improving safety, traffic flow and reducing train noise for our residents.
-In 1999, project planners started envisioning the project that is now known as the 25th Grade Separation Project.
+In 1999, project planners started envisioning the 25th Grade Separation Project.

-The $205.9 million project is comprised of funding from the San Mateo County Transportation Authority, California High Speed Rail Authority, California State Department of Transportation (Caltrans), and the City of San Mateo.
+The $205.9 million project was comprised of funding from the San Mateo County Transportation Authority, California High Speed Rail Authority, California State Department of Transportation (Caltrans), and the City of San Mateo.
 We are the sponsoring partner.

-The project will raise the train tracks, and slightly lower the road (grade separate), at E. 25th Avenue, and will create new east-west street connections at 28th and 31st avenues.
+The project raised the train tracks, and slightly lowered the road (grade separated), at E. 25th Avenue, and created new east-west street connections at 28th and 31st avenues between S. Delaware Street and El Camino Real.
 As part of the project’s overall improvements, Caltrain has rebuilt a new elevated Hillsdale Station with updated amenities.
 The station re-opened on April 26, 2021.

-The project will improve safety for both motorists and pedestrians, and it will reduce local traffic congestion in San Mateo.
+The project improved safety for both motorists and pedestrians, and reduced local traffic congestion in San Mateo.
 Construction began in 2017 with an official groundbreaking.
-The project is in conformance with the San Mateo Rail Corridor Transit Oriented Development Plan.
+The project was in conformance with the San Mateo Rail Corridor Transit Oriented Development Plan.